 A rendered torus showing Flat shading.

-attribute to (on).
-Let's do this in our patch, increasing and decreasing the polygon count by changing the attribute of the
+(on).
+Let's do this in our patch, increasing and decreasing the polygon count by changing the dim

 • Click the toggle